dspalmer99/enterprise-docs/content/docs/using/integration/ci_cd/gitlab.md

 This sample pipeline runs directly on a GitLab runner, including shared runners on gitlab.com

-The Docker executor is required for this job, as it utilizes the official Anchore Engine container.
+The Docker executor is required for this job, as it utilizes the official Anchore Enterprise container.

 A fully functional pipeline can be viewed at [gitlab.com/anchore/gitlab-demo](https://gitlab.com/anchore/gitlab-demo/blob/master/.gitlab-ci.yml)

 To be a thorough as possible, this document will provide an entire Docker build/scan/publish pipeline.
-This is just one example of a pipeline utilizing the integrated Anchore Engine solution, users are free to tweak it to their needs.
-The 'container_scan' job is responsible for the actual Anchore Engine image scanning, the only requirement of this job is that the image to be scanned is pushed to the GitLab registry.
+This is just one example of a pipeline utilizing the integrated Anchore Enterprise solution, users are free to tweak it to their needs.
+The 'container_scan' job is responsible for the actual Anchore image scanning, the only requirement of this job is that the image to be scanned is pushed to the GitLab registry.

 ```
 variables: